 In the rapidly evolving world of blockchain technology, Account Abstraction (AA) and Multi-Party Computation (MPC) have emerged as two key concepts that are revolutionizing the way developers approach blockchain-based game development.
 This article will explore these concepts, their benefits, and the potential challenges they present.

-What are MPC and Account Abstraction?
+What are MPC and Account Abstraction solutions?

 Account Abstraction (AA)